raspberrypilearning/stress-ball/en/step_8.md

 ![screenshot](images/balls-step8.gif)

-Now, follow each task given below.
+Now, follow the instructions for each task below.
 --- /no-print ---

-Click on **Choose a Backdrop** to add a backdrop to it.
+Click on **Choose a Backdrop** to add a backdrop to the Stage.

 ![screenshot](images/balls-backdrop.png)